Samantha van Diemen: Club career

 Van Diemen played for CTO, an educational team organized by the national football association KNVB.
 When CTO stopped in 2018, Van Diemen went to Ajax Talententeam, the female youth team of Ajax.
 In the summer of 2019 she signed a contract for the Ajax Vrouwen-squad.
-On October 25 she played her first official match, the second half of the game against Heerenveen for the Eredivisie Cup.
-In July 2021 she signed a contract with Feyenoord to continue her career.
+Van Diemen made her league debut against SC Heerenveen on 9 October 2020.
+She scored her first goal against ADO Den Haag on 28 March 2021, scoring in the 49th minute.